r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

       help = %Q|
         Description:
           This Metasploit RC file can be used to automate the exploitation process.
-          In this example we are triggering auxiliary/scanners based on target ports
+          In this example we are using db_nmap to populate msfdb datase with hosts then trigger auxiliary/scanners based on target ports capture by db_nmap.
       Author:
           r00t-3xp10it  <pedroubuntu10[at]hotmail.com>
       |